andrewcooke/choochoo/README.md

 ### v0.15.0

 Modified database schema (`serial` in statistic_journal which makes time-series logic simpler).
-Migrate using existing databases using `migraine/sqln2sqlo.sh` (you will then need to reload data from FIT files).
+Migrate existing databases using `migraine/sqln2sqlo.sh` (you will then need to reload data from FIT files).